 But, for the sake of argument, let’s factor guilt out of it.
 Why would a rational being who wouldn’t feel any qualms about taking a rock from an island semi-full of rocks not take a rock when they won’t be persecuted for taking it?

-It’s time visit to the voting polls.
+It’s time to visit the voting polls.
 Much research has been done on voting strategies and one of the central questions that have been asked, if not the central question, is why we bother voting at all.
 Civic duties aside, our vote really only counts when it is the deciding vote, and the odds of that being the case are extremely slim, practically zero.
 (Here is an interesting article on the topic inspired by game theory.)

 The next question is then, what happens if everybody realises this and decides not to vote?
 Clearly this would have rather grave consequences for the political system.
 So, be it in fear of this or spurred by the desire to complete one’s civic duties, many hand-tie others into voting by going : “What if everybody decides not to vote like you?”